 Customer service training should be at the top of any business’s priority when dealing with customers/clients.
-For instance, did you know that 73% of customers fall in love with a service or brand because of excellent customer service.
+For instance, did you know that 73% of customers fall in love with a service or brand because of excellent customer service?
 Similarly, 82% of customers have ceased business with a company due to poor interactions with employees.
 A top-notch customer service training manual can make or break your business!

 As more businesses transition online, Google makes it easy to be found.
-However, it also makes it easy for potential customers to see what previous customers have said about the business.
+However, the digital world also makes it easy for potential customers to see what previous customers have said about the business.
 Customers can determine if they want to do business with you through online reviews and rating systems.
 Working proactively to build customer rapport is critical to growing and maintaining a successful business.

-I can tell you that 92% of people read online reviews.
-Likewise, 87% of customers will not consider businesses with a low star rating.
+Given that 92% of people read online reviews, 87% of customers will not consider engaging with businesses with a low star rating.
 Local guides – people who constantly visit businesses and write reviews – have stated that people typically will only consider a company under four stars; the same concept applies to professional settings.

-I mentioned earlier how easy it is for customers to leave negative reviews rather than positive ones.
+Most of the time, customers are more compelled to leave negative reviews rather than positive ones.
 Customers expect a good experience to be the standard, and a bad ones can break your reputation.
 Thus, it only makes sense for businesses to invest in customer service training programs.
 Stick around, and we’ll tell you about the essentials of a good customer service training program.

 Customer service training is the process of coaching or training employees that have direct contact with customers by improving support and satisfaction during transactions.
 There is also a significant emphasis on embracing excellent interpersonal skills in customer service training.

 These trainings have an extensive range of applications that can benefit entire companies or even help individuals progress in their careers.